I am a theatre director and educator.

 Academics: Faculty at: University of New Mexico, Whitman Coll City College of New York, Lehman College, Colgate University, San Francisco State University, University of California, Santa Cruz, and the American Conservatory Theatre.
 Mr. Watt is a graduate of Tufts University, Trinity College, Dublin, and the American Conservatory Theatre Advanced Training Program.
-He received his PhD from the Graduate Program at the City University of New York, and is working on a book about experimental participatory theatre.
+He received his PhD from the Graduate Program at the City University of New York and is working on a book about experimental environmental participatory theatre.
 He has presented at ASTR, ATHE, and PSI, and published in Theatre magazine, Theatre Journal, PAJ, Supernatural and in Howlround.com.

 Awards: TCG/NEA Directing Fellowship, TCG/PEW National Theatre Artist Residency Award (with Chuck Mee), National Corporate Theatre Fund grant.

 From 2000-2002, he was the Associate Artistic Director of the Magic Theatre in San Francisco, which commissioned new work as both writer and director.
 He has appeared on panels for CUNY, HERE,Theatre Bay Area, Intersection for the Arts, Tufts University.